SergioAlias/diversity-cereal/README.md

-Analyses for an upcoming paper
+Analyses for an upcoming paper.

+Phylogenetic inference scripts (`.s`) were submitted to the HPC queue system after creating and activating the corresponding Conda environment (`.yaml`).